rswgnu/rsw_interface/README.md

 a Python List would conform to the Ordered and Indexable interfaces.

 Interfaces are built using standard Python classes.
-All interfaces inherit from the top-level `Interface' class.
+All interfaces inherit from the top-level `Interface` class.

-An interface `i2' ``extends'' another interface `i1' iff `i2' inherits from `i1'.
+An interface `i2` *extends* another interface `i1` iff `i2` inherits from `i1`.

-A class ``implements'' an interface (and thus conforms to it) iff:
+A class *implements* an interface (and thus conforms to it) iff:

-       it inherits from the interface;
+  1. it inherits from the interface;

-       it or its ancestors redefine/implement all of the stub or body methods declared by the interface, keeping the number of arguments per method the same and renaming the first arg of each stub method from `iself' to `self';
+  2. it or its ancestors redefine/implement all of the stub or body methods declared by the interface, keeping the number of arguments per method the same and renaming the first arg of each stub method from `iself` to `self`;

-       and its definition is followed by a call to:<br>
-          assert_implements(aClass)<br>
-       this marks the class as a non-interface and confirms that it does in fact implement the interfaces from which it inherits.
+  3. and its definition is followed by a call to: assert_implements(aClass) this marks the class as a non-interface and confirms that it does in fact implement the interfaces from which it inherits.

 Interfaces are implemented using standard Python classes but have at least one method that is not implemented (stub method); each interface